 Scrub wooden boards thoroughly and dry it properly.
 Submerging a wood will soak water and will not be cleaned.

 Countertops are another spot that needs to be sanitized properly.
-Dish detergent and a wet paper towel should be used to clean stovetops and countertops.
+Dish detergent and a wet paper towel need to clean stovetops and countertops.
 Use clean towel to dry up the soap.

 Hydrogen peroxide is also a disinfectant.
 It can be used to clean up most of the messes.
 It may sound hard to get, but it actually is not.
 3% Hydrogen peroxide can be found in your nearby chemical store or drug stores.
 Use it to kill germs on your cutting board.

 Spills in your refrigerator can be cleaned up with dishwasher soap or liquid and a scrub.
-Paper towels should be used instantly after spills.
+Paper towels need to use instantly after spills.
 So that it doesn’t stain the place.

 There are two kinds of people in the kitchen.
 One who uses bleach and one who doesn’t.
 People have been asking the question about how much bleach is needed to clean up.
-Some have replied saying that a tiny bit is needed.
+Need some have replied saying that a tiny bit.
 There are a couple of suggestions about making homemade bleaches.
 You can find them online.

 Pour some bleach in your bucket and use your mop to clean up kitchen floors.
 You can pour 1 tablespoon of bleach in a gallon of water and take it in a spray bottle.
 Spray it on your counters and tabletops or your cabinets to kill germs.
 Air dry them properly for disinfection.